 “I don’t think there is any better way to arrive at a castle than by boat.
 The Windermere Lake Cruises boats which run from Ambleside stop at the Castle regularly, so why not leave the car behind and make a day of it?”

-After Sunday 3 November 2013 and up to 22 December 2013, the castle will be open only on Fridays, Saturdays and Sundays when we’ll have events and activities going on.
-Final day of opening is Sunday 22 December and we re-open on Saturday 22 March 2014.
+After Sunday 2 November 2014 and up to 21 December 2014, the castle will be open only on Fridays, Saturdays and Sundays when there will be events and activities going on.
+The final day of opening is Sunday 21 December and the castle will re-open on Saturday 21 March 2015.
 The grounds are open every day of the year.

 Related Links :

 - The National Trust official page for Wray Castle